nicollis/pinteresting/README.md

 # One Month Rails App

-This is the pintereesting sample application for
+This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)

 by [Nic Ollis](http://ollis.me)